apotox/apotox/README.md

-A software engineer, mainly backend using Nodejs & K8s.
+A software engineer. in the Backend am using Nodejs & K8s, and für das Frontend I prefer Reactjs.
 I am more of a code builder than a code maintainer.

 📫 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/safi-eddine-bouhentala/)